A Driver-Vehicle Model for ADS Scenario-based Testing: Introduction

 \section{Introduction}

-Testing automated driving systems (ADS) requires simulating a wide range of operating scenarios to ensure their safety and conformity to traffic regulations and industry standards.
-As the responsibility for the driving task shifts from the human driver to the ADS with increasing levels of automation \cite{sae:2014:j3016}, the system is required to handle interactions with the other road users, in particular with human-operated vehicles (HVs).
-Scenarios for verification and validation must reflect how these dynamic interactions between humans and the subject system can unfold in real traffic.
+\looseness=-1 Testing automated driving systems (ADS) requires simulating a wide range of operating scenarios to ensure an ADS's safety and conformity to traffic regulations and industry standards.
+As the responsibility for the driving task shifts from the human driver to the ADS\,\cite{sae:2014:j3016}, the system is required to handle interactions with other road users, especially human-operated vehicles.
+Test scenarios must reflect how these dynamic interactions between the subject system (a.k.a. \emph{ego} vehicle) and other vehicles can unfold in real traffic.

-Figure \ref{fig:cutinscenario} shows an example based on the National Highway Traffic Safety Administration's (NHTSA) pre-crash scenario catalog \cite{nhtsa:2007:crashtypology}.
-In this scenario, the vehicle operated by the subject ADS (aka Ego vehicle) moves in traffic when $V_{2}$ cuts in front of it, leading to a near-collision.
-This cut-in maneuver likely triggers a reaction by several other close-by vehicles, and the Ego's reaction strongly influences how the scenario unfolds.
-Testing the ADS capabilities in collision avoidance in such scenarios requires models that are able to represent and simulate the dynamics of the traffic, including the HVs and their interactions with Ego.
+\looseness=-1 \Figref{fig:cutinscenario} shows a near-collision of ego with $v_{2}$ cutting-in before, taken from the National Highway Traffic Safety Administration's (NHTSA) pre-crash scenario catalog\,\cite{nhtsa:2007:crashtypology}.
+The cut-in maneuver of $v_{2}$ triggers reactions by other close vehicles, with ego's reaction strongly influencing how the scenario unfolds.
+Testing collision avoidance in such scenarios requires models able to represent and simulate traffic dynamics, including the interactions between ego and other human-operated vehicles.